jiahzengW/jiahzengW.github.io/index.md

 - Flexible Electronics
 - ...

-My current research is focused on designing **automated optoelectronic experimental platforms**, utilizing **machine learning** models for conducting high-throughput experiments, and making innovative predictions and analyses of semiconductor material devices, such as **perovskite solar cells** and thin film transistors.
+My current research is focused on designing **automated optoelectronic experimental platforms**, utilizing **machine learning** models for conducting high-throughput experiments, and making innovative predictions and analyses of advanced optoelectronic devices, such as **perovskite solar cells** and thin film transistors.

 <br>